Testing kinematic distances under a realistic Galactic potential: Galactic potential

 Here, $\alpha = 0.626$ defines the strength of the X-shape whilst $c=1.342$ defines the slope of the X-shape in the $x-z$ plane.
 The scale lengths $x_1=0.49$ kpc, $y_1=0.392$ kpc, $z_1=0.229$ kpc, $x_c=0.751$ kpc and $y_c=0.469$ kpc, shape the bar along with the shaping parameters $c_\perp=2.232$ and $c_\parallel=1.991$.
 The X-shape of the bar trails off with power law exponents with powers $m=0.873$ and $n=1.94$ with an additonal cutoff radius at $r_\mathrm{cut}=4.37$ kpc.
 The density profile is normalised to $\rho_1 = 3.16\times10^9$ M$_\odot$ kpc$^{-3}$.

 The second and third component of $\rho_{\rm bar}$ describe the ellipsoid shape of the bar, which we split into short ($\rho_{2}$) and long ($\rho_{3}$) bar components.
-Both components follow a modified version of Equation 9 of \citet{Wegg2015}:
+Both components follow a modified version of Equation 9 of \citet{Wegg2015} {\respB{with fit parameters determined by \citet{Sormani2022} based on $N$-body simulations of \citet{Portail2017}:}}

 where $i = \{2,3\}$ and

 We summarise the parameters used for the components 2 and 3 of the bar in Table~\ref{tab:bar_param}.
 The total mass contained within the bar is $M_\mathrm{bar}=1.83\times10^{10}$ M$_\odot$.